 Gambia Travel Health Advice

-No innoculations are compulsory for entry to Gambia, except for a yellow fever certificate required by those arriving from yellow fever infected areas.
+No inoculations are compulsory for entry to Gambia, except for a yellow fever certificate required by those arriving from yellow fever infected areas.
 However, it is recommended that travellers take health advice at least three weeks before departing for the country.
-Malaria is prevalent throughout the year, but the greatest risk is between June and November; travellers should obtain up to date medical advice on the appropriate prophylactics, as some (e.g. chloroquine) are not adequate for Gambia.
+Malaria is prevalent throughout the year, but the greatest risk is between June and November; travellers should obtain up to date medical advice on the appropriate prophylactics, as some may not be adequate for Gambia.
 It is possible that your doctor may also advise that you are vaccinated for hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, and meningococcus (for the Gambian dry season).
-Visitors are advised to carry preparations for dehydration, stomach upsets, insect bites and cuts, as well as mosquito repellent and sun block, as these are not readily available in Gambia.
+Visitors are advised to carry preparations for dehydration, stomach upsets, insect bites and cuts, as well as mosquito repellent and sun block, as these are not always readily available in Gambia.
 Water borne diseases such as Schistosomiasis do occur and travellers should not swim or raft in contaminated fresh water.
 Travellers should drink only bottled water, ensure meat and vegetables are well cooked and avoid unpeeled fruit and vegetables.
 Emergency medical facilities are of a low standard so travel insurance with provision for emergency repatriation is recommended.

 View information on diseases:

 Become our Gambia Travel Expert